gothinkster/realworld/documentation/docs/community/resources.md

 :::tip
-Hello fellow writer, get in touch with us in [**GitHub Discussions**](https://github.com/gothinkster/realworld/discussions/categories/community) so we can add your rRealWorld related content here.
+Hello fellow writer, get in touch with us in [**GitHub Discussions**](https://github.com/gothinkster/realworld/discussions/categories/community) so we can add your RealWorld related content here.
 :::